Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 Gig workers on Zomato/Swiggy operate on a weekly earnings and payout cycle.
 Daily premiums create friction.
 Monthly premiums are too large a commitment for workers with variable income.
 Weekly pricing — small enough to feel negligible (less than the earnings from 1–2 deliveries), meaningful enough to provide real coverage — matches how delivery workers actually think about money.

 ---
+## Demo Scenario

+Example demonstration of GigShield in action.

+1. Ravi subscribes to the **Standard Plan (₹55/week)** using the GigShield mobile app.
+2. GigShield continuously monitors weather data using **OpenWeatherMap and IMD APIs**.
+3. Rainfall in Ravi's delivery zone crosses the **35mm disruption threshold**.
+4. The platform verifies Ravi's **GPS location and active insurance plan**.
+5. Fraud detection model evaluates the claim and confirms eligibility.
+6. The claim is automatically approved by the GigShield system.
+7. The insurer partner releases the payout through the payment gateway.

+Demo payout simulation:

+-Disruption Event: Heavy Rain
+-Location: Velachery, Chennai
+-Disruption Duration: 5 Hours
+-Coverage Plan: Standard
+-Payout: ₹500
+-Status: SUCCESS
+-Transaction: Razorpay Sandbox

+Worker receives notification:
+-🌧 Heavy rain detected in your zone.
+-₹500 credited to your account.
+-Stay safe.

+---

 ## Financial & Business Model